Cooperative education: In Germany

-Delimitation to vocational training
+Delimitation to Vocational Training

-A cooperative study program is a combination of an academic study at a university or vocational college and a vocational education.
+A cooperative study program is a combination of academic study at a university or vocational college and vocational education.
 The programs typically lead to a bachelor's degree.
 There are also a few Master's programs.
-Vocational training focuses on a practical education.
+Vocational training focuses on practical education.
 Trade schools focus on educating skilled workers.

 Development

-The first kinds of cooperative education programs, in terms of studies with integrated practical phases, started in 1970.
+The first cooperative education programs, in terms of studies with integrated practical phases, started in 1970.
 The next step was the foundation of a new tertiary education institution, a vocational university.
 That enabled the establishment of a cooperative study program, originally founded in Baden-Württemberg.
 More people had been graduating from high school with the highest school certificate: "Abitur".
-This had led to an increase in the number of students attending university and a decrease of trainees and apprentices in vocational trainings.
-On the one hand, companies were afraid of a lack of skilled workers.
-On the other hand, there was a need for higher qualified workers which were not provided by vocational training while universities could not provide skilled worker qualifications.
+This had led to an increase in the number of students attending university and a decrease in the number of trainees and apprentices in vocational training.
+On one hand, companies were apprehensive about a lack of skilled workers.
+On the other hand, there was a need for more experienced workers which were not provided by vocational training, while universities could not provide skilled worker qualifications.

 In 1995, the standing conference of education ministers of the 16 German states declared vocational universities as equivalent to universities of applied sciences.

-1996, the science council recommended an increased focus on cooperative education.
+In 1996, the science council recommended an increased focus on cooperative education.
 There were 45 cooperative programs in 1995, and the number increased to 100 by the year 2000.

 In 2004, the conference of education ministers declared vocational universities' degrees as equivalent to a bachelor's degree from a traditional university.

-Baden Württemberg's vocational universities were merged as DHBW, cooperative state university Baden-Württemberg in 2009.
-Other vocational universities were also being approved as state universities.
-From 2004 to 2014 the number of students has increased from 40,982 to 100,739.
+Baden-Württemberg's vocational universities were merged as DHBW, cooperative state university Baden-Württemberg in 2009.
+Other vocational universities were also approved as state universities.
+From 2004 to 2014, the number of students has increased from 40,982 to 100,739.
 There were 47,458 companies providing cooperative study programs in 2016, compared to 18,168 in 2004.
-Small, medium and large companies have established programs in different apartments.
-Large companies who annually employ many students include Aldi, Bayer, Daimler, Deutsche Bank, Henkel, Hochtief, Lufthansa, Peek & Cloppenburg, SAP, Siemens and Volkswagen.
+Small, medium, and large companies have established programs in different departments.
+Large companies who annually employ many students include Aldi, Bayer, Daimler, Deutsche Bank, Henkel, Hochtief, Lufthansa, Peek & Cloppenburg, SAP, Siemens, and Volkswagen.

 There are different dual curriculum programs.
 The number of courses grew from 512 in 2014 to 1,592 in 2016.
-They can be summarised in the following areas of study: 38% Engineering, 34% economic sciences, 12% computer sciences, 10% social services, education, healthcare, nursing, 6% others.
+They can be summarized in the following areas of study: 38% Engineering, 34% economic sciences, 12% computer sciences, 10% social services, education, healthcare, nursing, 6% others.